 The City Clinic shall keep the employee's supervisor informed as to the condition of the employee and estimated length of time that the employee will be off duty.
-Where loss of time from work is indicated, the City Clinic, with assistance from the Department of Human Resources, shall arrange for continuation of proper medical care and supervision.
+Where loss of time from work is indicated, the City Clinic, with assistance from the Human Resources Division, shall arrange for continuation of proper medical care and supervision.
 The City Clinic must approve all time off from work.